Web development teams use requirements documentation to list what a customer wants. It’s that documentation that causes timing problems in a project.

 It makes sense if you think about it.
 You’ll learn more in a 5-minute conversation that all the back-and-forth with a document.

-It’s at this point that user stories should be captured.
+Capturing user stories at this point is key.
 The user stories replace traditional requirements documents.

 Those little snippets of information make it clear what the website should do.